brod2240/ufid_reader/README.md

     * To fix this issue the form can stay on the login page still being accessed by the form tab but after logging in the roster table could have editable fields like the rest of the table
   * Button was not developed so mode has to manually edited
     * This can be done in UFIDReader/src/main.py by changing the parameter to 1 for mode in the validate function which is called in the process_scan function
+  * Exams search filter latency
+    * Due to the amount of searchable fields for each course the dynamic search filter takes a few seconds to show the results
+  * Kiosk frame latency

 \
 **Main Bugs/Issues (Release Candidate and Beta Test):**